w3c/wai-curricula/content/designer/inclusive-design-process.md

 Students should be able to:

-* ensure people with disabilities are involved in all stages where testing is scheduled, for example in testing prototypes, iterative testing phases, and  usability testing
+* involve people with disabilities in all stages where testing is scheduled, for example in testing prototypes, iterative testing phases, and  usability testing
-* ensure the following factors are considered when testing needs to be conducted at a specific location:
+* consider the following factors when testing needs to be conducted at a specific location:
   * location and accessibility of the facilities
   * assistive technology needs
   * custom setups that users may require